swiftlang/swift/README.md

 Beyond building the toolchain, ``build-toolchain`` also supports the following (non-exhaustive) set of useful options:

-- ``--single-arch``: Save time by only building for the local architecture.
+- ``--single-arch``: Save time by only building for the host architecture.
 - ``--dry-run``: Perform a dry run build.
 This is off by default.
 - ``--test``: Test the toolchain after it has been compiled.
 This is off by default.
 - ``--distcc``: Use distcc to speed up the build by distributing the C++ part of